-Medications to treat blood clots and to thin blood
+Medicines to treat blood clots and to thin blood

 In children, the first symptom of a stroke is usually the first warning, so there may be no way to prevent the first stroke.
 Some children may have a second stroke.
 Your child's health care provider will treat the condition that may have lead to the stroke.
-Medications, procedures, and surgery may be part of the treatment.
+Medicines, procedures, and surgery may be part of the treatment.

 Most children recover following stroke.
 After the initial treatment, your child will receive physical, occupational, and rehabilitation therapy.

 The most common problem is loss of movement on one side of the body.
 Your child may also need help with learning, speech, vision, and behavior problems.